 Conditions (C1-3) and Application to Falmouth's approach to partnership development Elements C1.
 The momentum for improvement must come from the school's leadership Compact / progression arrangements are introduced, (re)developed and (re)established with Principals and the school/college SLT.
 Strategic leaders will be identified to drive the project forward 81 .
 C2.
-Two core Monitoring: Partnership activity has an evaluation and impact framework implemented from responsibilities for school the outset.
-Regular monitoring of progress in terms of relationship building, outputs and leaders are monitoring and motivation outcomes, is in place.
+Two core responsibilities Monitoring: Partnership activity has an evaluation and impact framework implemented from for school leaders are monitoring and motivation the outset.
+Regular monitoring of progress in terms of relationship building, outputs and outcomes, is in place.
 Partnerships are fully reviewed with the Principal and SLT members at least annually, reflecting on evaluation and providing opportunity for implementing the results of evaluation into the following year practices in a cycle of continuous practice and outcomes improvement.
 Learner progress can be monitored through key stages of the HE journey, including for example, choice, application and offer.
 Reporting and monitoring the arrangement outcomes is also reportable to the Board of Governors and as part of Ofsted inspections.
 Motivation: Falmouth's new School Outreach framework (see Strategic Measure 4) provides for a range of motivational activity, with pupils, teachers and parents/ carers.
 C3.
-Coalitions for change Relevant stakeholders are identified and engaged to drive and deliver practice.
-This may are made with the key include HoDs or Heads of Sixth form, for example, in targeted discipline areas (i.e. stakeholders creative, arts and business and entrepreneurship) and/or with targeted learner groups.
+Coalitions for change are made with the key stakeholders Relevant stakeholders are identified and engaged to drive and deliver practice.
+This may include HoDs or Heads of Sixth form, for example, in targeted discipline areas (i.e. creative, arts and business and entrepreneurship) and/or with targeted learner groups .
 Also with CEIAG staff /enterprise advisors; pupils; and, parents and carers.
 The Compact/ progression arrangement sets these coalitions and change objectives.
 These may include targeted activities with key identified stakeholders.
-FIGURE 2: EIGHT KEY ELEMENTS OF SCHOOL While details and inclusions of compact/ progression arrangements will